Al-Sad/Social-Pose/README.md

 # The Social-Pose MATLAB Package
 The material in this repository is provided to supplement the following paper:
-M. Al-Sa'd, S. Kiranyaz, I. Ahmad, C. Sundell, M. Vakkuri, and M. Gabbouj, “A social distance estimation and crowd monitoring system for surveillance cameras”, *Sensors*, (2022), https://doi.org/10.3390/s22020418.
+M. Al-Sa'd, S. Kiranyaz, I. Ahmad, C. Sundell, M. Vakkuri, and M. Gabbouj, “A Social Distance Estimation and Crowd Monitoring System for Surveillance Cameras”, *Sensors*, (2022), https://doi.org/10.3390/s22020418.
 ![plot](./Data/example.gif)

 The MATLAB scripts, functions, and datasets listed in this repository are used to produce results, and supporting figures illustrated in the paper.